 Very few earbuds in this price range are content to deliver an inconspicuous-looking model that just sound good.
 Sony comes to mind, but then again Sony is a global giant that really doesn’t feel the need to remind you who it is.
 Skullcandy is not like this.

 The Ink’d 2 earbuds, much like the majority of its competitors, go for an aggressively attention-grabbing design.
-And the Ink’d 2 visually stands out in pretty much the only way earbuds can stand out – with flashy colors.
-If you just thought of a color, chances the Ink’d 2 is available in it.
+The Ink’d 2 visually stands out in pretty much the only way earbuds can stand out – with flashy colors.
+If you just thought of a color, chances are the Ink’d 2 is available in it.

 The build of the Skullcandy Ink’d 2 is pretty much what you’d expect out of budget headphones – they’re made almost entirely of plastic with some rubberized parts.
-This isn’t a criticism of the build, it’s the norm, but you ought to be aware of the durability implications here.
-Take good care of them and they should last, but no matter what you do they’ll look worn after a month a best.
+This isn’t a criticism, it’s the norm, but you ought to be aware of the implications here in terms of durability.
+Take good care of them and they should last, but no matter what you do, they’ll look worn after a month at best.

 The straight cable helps avoid tangles to some extent, but we can’t in good conscience call it tangle-free just because of how thin it is.
 Although you could praise the cable for its addition of a gold-plated 3.5 mm plug.

-And speaking of cables, these earbuds also feature a handy in-line remote with a push-to-talk microphone.
-In addition to one of the many Skullcandy logos the remote has only one button that you can use to pause, play, take calls and operate the mic.
+Speaking of cables, these earbuds also feature an in-line remote with a push-to-talk microphone.
+In addition to one of the many Skullcandy logos, the remote has only one button that you can use to pause, play, take calls and operate the mic.
 For what it’s worth, the microphone isn’t half bad, at least not for this price.
 It has good sensitivity and does an okay job of isolating your voice.
-We would have like to see a volume control option on the remote, but we can’t really complain.
+We would have liked to see a volume control option on the remote, but we can’t really complain.